saracpena/MiniSynth/README.md

 # Unsolved problems:
     Successfully align "key note" names

-# User stories

 # Personal notes so you can come back to your project later in the course and be able to pick up your train of thought, etc

     ### Wishlist Ideas

-    * Eventually I'd like to include a couple buttons that shape the sounds of the keyboard also known as filters.
+    • Eventually I'd like to include a couple buttons that shape the sounds of the keyboard also known as filters.
 This filter can change the shapes/lengths/pitch of each sound when engaged.

-    * I'd like to include a mod wheel and a volume level as well as an on/off switch
+    • I'd like to include a mod wheel and a volume level as well as an on/off switch

-    * Ability to connect a midi keyboard
+    • Ability to connect a midi keyboard

-    * WhiteKeys to become the 'main' Keyboard Component, which renders separate compoments WhiteKeys and BlackKeys
+    • WhiteKeys to become the 'main' Keyboard Component, which renders separate compoments WhiteKeys and BlackKeys

 # BabySynth Project